blog posts

 1- Boot loader:

-Boot loading or bootloader is the part of the Linux operating system.
+Boot loading or bootloader is a part of the Linux operating system.
 It is responsible for managing the boot process of your computer system.
-For most users, this is actually the part that appears on the image when the system is turned on and disappears after a short time and so-called raises your system.
+For most users, this is actually the part that appears on the image when the system is turned on.
+It disappears after a short time and so-called raises your system.

 2- Kernel:

-The kernel is the core of the operating system, and it’s exactly what Linux is.
-The management of CPU, memory or the surrounding memory and hardware is the responsibility of the kernel.
-The lowest level of an operating system is the kernel.
+The kernel is the operating system’s core, and it’s exactly what Linux is.
+The kernel is responsible for managing the CPU, memory, or the surrounding memory and hardware.
+It is the lowest level of an operating system.

 3- Init system:

-The initial system is a subsystem that is responsible for bootstrap the user space.
-This system receives its power from Daemons controllers.
+The initial system is a subsystem responsible for bootstrapping the user space.
+It receives its power from Daemon controllers.

 4- Daemons:

-These are the background services of the entire Linux system.
-Services such as printers, voice services and the like.
+These are the background services of the entire Linux system, such as printers, voice services, and the like.
 They are also active from pre-boot to boot time.

 5- Graphical Server:

-A graphic server, as its name implies, is a subsystem that is responsible for executing graphic items that appear on the monitor or the user’s screen.
+As its name implies, a graphic server is a subsystem responsible for executing graphic items that appear on the monitor or the user’s screen.
 This part of the Linux system is also a Server X, or X for short.

 6- Desktop environment:

 The desktop environment is the part that the user deals with.
-There are many desktop environments that the user can choose from.
-Environments such as GNOME, Cinnamon, Mate, Pantheon, Enlightenment, KDE, Xfce and the like.
+There are many desktop environments from which the user can choose.
+Environments such as GNOME, Cinnamon, Mate, Pantheon, Enlightenment, KDE, Xfce, etc.

-These desktop environments include custom and non-transferable applications (Built-in application).
-Such as file managers, configuration tools, web browsers and games)
+These desktop environments include custom and non-transferable applications (Built-in applications).
+Such as file managers, configuration tools, web browsers, and games)

 7- Applications:

-The Linux desktop has not offered all the applications and arrays to its user and has not prepared for him.
-Just like Windows or Mac OS, Linux has thousands of environmentally friendly programs and applications that a user can easily find, download and install any of them.
+The Linux desktop has not offered its users all the applications and arrays and has not prepared for them.
+Like Windows or Mac OS, Linux has thousands of environmentally friendly programs and applications that users can easily find, download, and install.

-In its current version, Linux has an application store from which users can find any program they want and install it.
-Ubuntu Linux, for example, has its own software hub.
+In its current version, Linux has an application store from which users can find and install any program.
+Ubuntu Linux, for example, has its software hub.

 Why use Linux?

-This is a question that is asked by many users of the computer world.
-Why should we accept the hassle of learning how to work with another operating system, when we know the system of other common agents well and know how to work with them?
+Many computer users ask this question.
+Why should we accept the hassle of learning how to work with another operating system when we know the systems of other common agents well and know how to work with them?

 If the answer to this question is yes, you now have the answer to the previous question.
 Linux is the best option for people whose computer operating systems are experiencing these problems.